lurk101/pshell/README.md

 and the [c4 virtual machine].
 Many important amacc enhancements such as floating point, array, struct and type checking support were taken fom the [Squint] project.
 Native code generation by yours truly.
+- Console command recall and auto completion by Eric Olson.

 [What's new] in pshell